lorddefinitia/NotePlus/README.md

 Well, the goal is to build up the build system using winelib, and port it bit by bit to a platform independent toolkit.
 Perhaps eventually we can build the port cross system on Windows again. :)

+As for plugins, if they are open source it should be possible to simply support them with the current API and recompile.

+If your plugin is also a windows application, ideas are welcome.
+It may be possible to write a wine-bridge to support more complicated plugins, and communicate with the main process over DBUS.

 Prerequisites
 =====